CMS support in domestic abuse or violence

 If you have experienced domestic violence or abuse, the Child Maintenance Service (CMS) can help you get money the other parent is supposed to pay you.
 You don't need any contact with the other parent to get help from the CMS.

-When you don't want to share your name or location with the other parent
+Keeping your name or location safe from the other parent

 By using the Direct Pay service, you can arrange child maintenance without the other parent knowing your new identity or bank account details.